 We recommend using the ExamineChina-tested Revolut app.
 Withdrawals and paying by card are not charged additionally (depending on your plan).
 Moreover, you can exchange money in seconds without hidden fees.

 We also advise having cash on you.
 Exchanging some currencies might turn out difficult, but it is possible.
-It is worth contacting a chosen currency exchange office prior and telling how much money you would like to exchange right away.
+It is worth contacting a chosen currency exchange office prior and telling them how much money you would like to exchange right away.
 It is easiest to do in big cities or airport exchange offices.
 You can also exchange a given currency for euros or dollars and then exchange them for yuan after landing in China.
 You can also exchange money in a Bank of China branch, but it might be troublesome because of long queues and the general lack of English-speaking employees.

 If you plan to go to China for a more extended period, consider opening a Chinese bank account.